 From photography to painting, dim sum making to calligraphy: we've tested out a number of courses and classes that you are going to love!

-While you could sit back and enjoy a good happy hour after work or head to the gym for a workout, it’s equally as fun to learn something new at a creative class or workshop.
-We’re all about developing new skills here at Honeycombers, so each course on our list has been personally tested by one of our team members and comes highly recommended.
+While we like hitting up karaoke bars to sing our hearts out, or to check out the latest art exhibitions at different art galleries in Hong Kong, it’s equally as fun to learn something new at a creative class or workshop.
+Because who doesn’t want a new skill?
+These creative courses on our list have been personally tested by our team members and come highly recommended.
 So, if it’s time to unleash your inner Vincent Van Gogh, Mario Testino or Gordon Ramsay – you’ve come to the right place!

 Creative courses in Hong Kong